-STEH first facilitates of the proportion of ESG funds that will be used for prevention and shelter.
-STEH then facilitates a community allocation process to distribute the shelter funds, and contracts with the individual service providers.
-Performance measures related to housing and income are included in the allocation process for shelter funding.
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS income are included in the allocation process for shelter funding.
 STEH uses data collected in the Claritas HMIS system to determine a starting point allocation for each eligible provider.
 The starting point allocation divides the funding between shelters based on their number of bed nights and their outcomes related specifically to income and positive housing results.
 Each annual allocation uses prior calendar year data.
 In 2013, funds dedicated to the shelters were distributed amongst eight agencies (10 total programs) and spent on operational expenses including: rent, maintenance and repair, food, furnishings, supplies and other necessities of the shelter.